This easy 3 ingredient strawberry sauce is perfect for cheesecake, pancakes, ice-cream, and more! It will take your desserts to another level!

 - Turn down to low heat and allow to simmer for 10 minutes.

 - Turn off the heat and blend to a smooth sauce (which will coat the back of a spoon*).
-Strain to remove any seeds then leave to cool before serving.
+Strain to remove any seeds (optional), then set aside to cool before serving.

 Notes